PatrickBaus/KiCad-libraries/README.md

 # KiCad-libraries
 Kicad component libraries

-To add them to your project run in your project folder:
+To add them to your project run the following command in your project folder:

 >git submodule add https://github.com/PatrickBaus/KiCad-libraries.git libraries